CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

 {{</tab>}}

 {{<tab name="Exercise 2">}}
-{{</tab>}}

-{{<tab name="Exercise 3">}}

 Trickier 🧩

-Look at the code below and then try predicting what the expression will evaluate to.
+Look at the code below and then predict what the expression will evaluate to.
 Be sure to explain your answer too.
-Try using the Node Repl to check your answer.
+Use the Node Repl to check your answer.
 Does the REPL output make sense?

 ```js {linenos=table,linenostart=1}
 console.log(10 + 32) === 42;